Why is a written contract important?

 - Ensure any modifications to the contract and/or scope of work are signed off by the client before the work is done

-- Select a good attorney to review your contract
+- Select an attorney to review your contract

-- Invest time and money up front to avoid future problems and expense
+- Invest time and money up front to avoid future problems and expenses

-- A form contract is better than no contract
+- Remember a form contract is better than no contract